bigbenno1/agri-sense/README.md

 Data-driven web app for monitoring and optimizing plant (vertical/indoor farm) health.

 Frontend:
-Clone the repo, Navigate to the directory: cd frontend Install dependencies (if needed): npm install
+Clone the repo, Navigate to the directory: cd frontend.
+Install dependencies (if needed): npm install.
 Start the server: npm start run npm install (using your package.json),
 Run: npm start to launch the React development server.